Bylaws

 D. Graduate Faculty Assembly

-The purpose and objectives of the Assembly are to promote collegiality, exchange of information and foster excellence in aspects of teaching, mentorship and research at the UT Health San Antonio, Graduate School of Biomedical Sciences.
+The purpose and objectives of the assembly are to promote collegiality, exchange of information and foster excellence in aspects of teaching, mentorship and research at the UT San Antonio Health Science Center, Graduate School of Biomedical Sciences.

 Faculty Assembly will occur two times each semester with dates to be determined by the Graduate Faculty Council.
 Special topics will be discussed in addition to open forum discussion.
 (Approved at GFC, February 11, 2022)